 Scratch is a documentary film, directed and edited by Doug Pray.
 The film explores the world of the hip-hop DJ.
 From the birth of hip-hop, when pioneering DJ’s began extending breaks on their party records (which helped inspire break dancing and rap), to the invention of scratching

-Interesting documentary of the Making of Sgt.
+the making of sgt. pepper's lonely hearts club… by 227zoo Interesting documentary of the Making of Sgt.
 Pepper with interviews of The Beatles.